Why does it take long to browse a folder for the first time?

 icon_tipSummary

-·CodedColor generates thumbs on-the-fly, as the images are viewed in the Explorer.
+CodedColor generates thumbs on-the-fly, as the images are viewed in the Explorer.
 Once the thumbs are created, browsing a folder becomes much faster.

-·CodedColor does not store thumbs in a database like Xnview, but as files on your harddrive.
+CodedColor does not store thumbs in a database like Xnview, but as files on your harddrive.
 This is a more stable but slightly slower technique, which may be subject to change in the future.

-·If you have a directory with a lot of images, the image (filmstrip at top) and Screenshow mode are the fastest way of browsing the directory, because only a few thumbs need to be created at once, as opposed to the Detailsview and Thumbsview, where a lot of files are displayed at the same time.
+If you have a directory with a lot of images, the image (filmstrip at top) and Screenshow mode are the fastest way of browsing the directory, because only a few thumbs need to be created at once, as opposed to the Detailsview and Thumbsview, where a lot of files are displayed at the same time.

 icon_tipRelated topics

-·How can I improve the overall speed?
+How can I improve the overall speed?

-·Database program options
+Database program options

-2010 © 1STEIN GmbH - CodedColor
+CodedColor PhotoStudio © 2023 1STEIN GmbH

-CodedColor PhotoStudio by 1STEIN is a Windows photo viewer and editor to organize, edit, resize, reformat, correct, compare, sort, watermark, annotate and print digital images, and to edit EXIF and IPTC data in digital photos.
-You can rename multiple images, remove scratches, create panorama pictures (stitch), convert RAW photos (from Canon, Nikon, Olympus, etc. cameras), send images via Skype, send photo SMS, burn digital watermarks, correct colors, run a screenshow, convert and correct JPEG images in a batch process, rename fields, open pictures and image folders from the Explorer, generate a webalbum in HTML and compress JPG images.
-The CodedColor full version is not free, but during registration you can choose the Freeware edition, in which some functions are deactivated.
-After the download you can try the PhotoStudio shareware for 30 days without any restrictions.
-The CodedColor software interface looks very similar to ACDSee, is easier to use than Photoshop and more versatile than Picasa and Irfanview, but still contains editing and correction features as effective as Paintshop.
-Have a look at our Before / After tutorials, in order to get an idea of the powerful editor capabilities.
-The software comes with a detailed handbook and a fast database to store EXIF / IPTC data and color informationen.
-CodedColor PhotoStudio is a powerful and versatile photo organizer and image editing software for digital camera users.
-The user friendly interface includes features like photo editing & printing, web & flash album galleries, slide shows, photo management & cataloging, custom sorting, IPTC & EXIF editor and display, GPS tagging, perspective correction, barrel distortion, effects, thumbnail generation, resize & resample images, jp2000, batch conversion, database keyword searching, red eye removal, color / sharpness / brightness & contrast correction, artefacts removal, clone brush, scanner & TWAIN import, screen capture, lossless JPEG rotation, transparency (alpha channel), gamma correction, print ordering and screenshows with many transition effects, watermark text, image annotations, panorama stitch & animation, video capture, PDF album export, photo layouts, collages, frames, shadows, histograms, automatic white balance, skype photo sharing, etc. Opens and converts all common image formats: BMP, WMF, GIF, JPEG, JPEG2000, TIFF, PCX, PNG, PSP, PSD, PCD, and all current RAW formats.
-Visit the CodedColor FotoStudio homepage to learn more and download a free copy!
-Includes BYNGO MMS messenger and CodedColor Publisher, a versatile photo layout and DTP tool, from which you can order individual photobooks through KODAK.
+CodedColor PhotoStudio by 1STEIN is an award-winning Windows photo viewer and editor to organize, edit, resize, reformat, correct, compare, sort, watermark, annotate and print digital images, and to edit EXIF and IPTC data in digital photos.
+You can rename multiple images, remove scratches, stich panoramas, convert RAW photos (from Canon, Nikon, Olympus, etc. cameras), burn digital watermarks, correct colors, batch convert and correct images and generate a web album in HTML5.
+The software is easier to use than Photoshop, but more versatile than ACDSee, Picasa, Irfanview or Gimp.
+Many magazines consider it to be the Swiss Knife of Image Editing.
+Have a look at our Before / After tutorials to get an idea of the powerful capabilities.
+The software comes with a detailed handbook and a fast database to store EXIF/IPTC data and color information.
+CodedColor PhotoStudio is the ideal image editing tool for every-day and professional digital camera users.
+The user friendly interface combines features like expert photo editing & printing, layer editing, web album galleries, slide shows, photo management & cataloging, custom sorting, IPTC & EXIF editor, GPS tagging, perspective correction, barrel distortion, effects, thumbnail generation, resize & resample images, batch conversion, database keyword searching, red eye removal, color/sharpness/brightness & contrast correction, artifact removal, clone brush, scanner & TWAIN import, screen capture, lossless JPEG rotation, transparency (alpha channel) and layers, gamma correction, screen shows with many transition effects, watermark text, image annotations, panorama stitch & animation, video capture, PDF album export, photo layouts, collages, frames, shadows, histograms, automatic white balance, photo sharing, etc. Opens and converts all common image formats: BMP, WMF, GIF, JPEG, JPEG2000, TIFF, PCX, PNG, PSP, PSD, PCD, HEIC, HEIF, AVIF and all current RAW formats.
+The installation includes our the CodedColor Publisher, a versatile photo layout and DTP tool to create individual and rich photo books.